Hugbunadarhugar/TicTacToe/docs/dev_manual.md

 * npm start (to start the server, it listens on port 8080)

 ## Tests
 The unit tests are stored within each JavaScript file respectively in a .test.js file.
-The tests are run with the following command npm test.
+The tests are run with the following command npm test and use testing framework jest and supertest for HTTP testing.